mdda/nodebots-sg-2015/2-Gimbal/4-painter/README.md

 * Then press ```1``` on the ```spotter.js``` viewer window
    * This will set the 'spotter origin' (motor-offset=(0,0)) to the location seen
+   * Looking at the 'on wall' trace of the LASER shows that there is significant 'settle time'
+   * But, analysis of the logs shows that movement is quick, but settling is slow...

 * Then press ```2``` to do a 'local calibration' for small motor movements